Last updated 2018/06/20

 When you order your dedicated server, no security protocols are implemented natively.
-It is therefore up to you to secure your server, something which OVH takes no responsibility for.
+It is therefore up to you to secure your server, something which OVHcloud takes no responsibility for.

 This guide offers some general tips for securing your server.

 While OVHcloud provides you with the devices, the responsibility for their security rests solely in your hands.
 Since we have no access to these machines, we are not their administrators.
 It is your responsibility to manage the software, and apply proper security measures on an ongoing basis.